tumblr/TMTumblrSDK/README.md

 ### Example

-The repository includes a [sample application](https://github.com/tumblr/TMTumblrSDK/tree/master/Examples/AppClientExample) showing all of the inter-app hooks in action, as well as how to share to Tumblr for iOS using a UIActivityViewController or UIDocumentInteractionController.
+The repository also includes a [sample application](https://github.com/tumblr/TMTumblrSDK/tree/master/Examples/AppClientExample) showing all of the inter-app hooks in action, as well as how to share to Tumblr for iOS using a UIActivityViewController or UIDocumentInteractionController.